 The Company's Wyoming, Colorado and Utah coal operations are included in a joint venture named Arch Western Resources, LLC ("Arch Western").
-Arch Western is 99% owned by the Company and 1% owned by BP p.l.c.
+Arch Western is 99% owned by the Company and 1% owned by BP Amoco.
 The Company also acts as the managing member of Arch Western.

 The membership interests in the Utah coal operations, Canyon Fuel Company, LLC ("Canyon Fuel"), are owned 65% by Arch Western and 35% by a subsidiary of ITOCHU Corporation.
 The Company's 65% ownership of Canyon Fuel is accounted for on the equity method in the Condensed Consolidated Financial Statements as a result of certain super-majority voting rights in the joint venture agreement.
-Income from Canyon Fuel is reflected in the Condensed Consolidated Statements of Operations as income from equity investment.
-(See additional discussion in Note F - "Equity Investments").
+Income from Canyon Fuel is reflected in the Condensed Consolidated Statements of Operations as income from equity investments (see additional discussion in Note E - "Equity Investments").

 The Company owns 34% of the limited partnership units of Natural Resource Partners, LP ("NRP") and 42.25% of the general partner interest.
-The Company's investment in NRP is accounted for on the equity method in the Condensed Consolidated Financial Statements.
-(See additional discussion in Note F - "Equity Investments").
+The Company's investment in NRP is accounted for on the equity method in the consolidated financial statements.
+(See additional discussion in Note E - "Equity Investments").